 Congratulations to Zuri and George!
 I was privileged to join Evan Robold as his second shooter for their wedding.
 He truly is one of Tucson's finest and should be on every short list for evaluating wedding photographers in Southern Arizona.
+It was a privilege to be a part of your day, Zuri & George.
+I wish you a lifetime of marital happiness.

 One of the many things that makes Arizona and Tucson beautiful is the landscape.
 OnIy in Arizona can you see the beautiful saguaro cactus.
 And if you love the look of saguaro cactus for a backdrop to your wedding, there's few better places to get married than Saguaro Buttes, on the east end of Tucson, not too far from beautiful Saguaro National Park (east district).
 I was privileged to shoot for Kristin Gray of Ivory Orchid Photography at Jennifer and Jason's wedding and as you may already know about me, there's few better ways to spend a day at 'the office' than an action packed day of chaos photographing a fast paced, romantic wedding.
 At least that's how it is for us photographers, while you enjoy your day :-) What a joy to be a part of two lovebirds' lives coming together.
 Best wishes to you, Jason and Jennifer in your new journey together.